Easy Rosemary Garlic Focaccia Bread

 Fresh herbs are also excellent.
 Use what you love and have available to you.
 I love rosemary focaccia, so I always use fresh rosemary.
 In the photos below, I’ve also added some fresh thyme.
 If you don’t have access to fresh herbs, we have shared dried substitutes in the recipe below.

-Yeast, warm water, and honey help the bread rise and give it structure.
-The warmth of the water and the sugars in the honey wake up the yeast.
-If you don’t have honey, substitute with a sugar.
+Yeast, warm water, and sugar help the bread rise and give it structure.
+The warmth of the water and the sugar wake up the yeast.
+Use honey, maple syrup, or sugar.

 All-purpose flour is perfect for making focaccia bread.
-You can use bread flour, but the bread will be a bit more chewy.
+You can use bread flour, but the bread will be a bit chewier.

 Salt and pepper make the bread taste amazing.
 Just like when we season soups and sauces, it’s important to season bread dough.